Clastify logo

 The resonance model

-Resonance is a response in which an oscillating system absorbs energy efficiently from a periodic driver when the driving frequency matches one of the system’s natural frequencies.
+Resonance is a response where an oscillating system absorbs energy efficiently from a periodic driver when the driving frequency matches one of the system’s natural frequencies.
 A greenhouse-gas molecule can be pictured, roughly, as atoms connected by spring-like bonds.
-Infrared electromagnetic radiation supplies an oscillating electric field, which can drive molecular vibrations.
+Infrared electromagnetic radiation supplies an oscillating electric field, which can drive vibrations in the molecule.

 This links simple harmonic motion to climate change.
-In SHM, a driver transfers energy most effectively when it matches a natural oscillation frequency.
+In SHM, a driver transfers energy most effectively when its frequency matches a natural oscillation frequency.
 In the atmosphere, some molecular vibrations have natural frequencies in the infrared region.
-If outgoing infrared radiation from Earth has those matching frequencies, greenhouse-gas molecules absorb it strongly.
+If outgoing infrared radiation from Earth has those frequencies, greenhouse-gas molecules absorb it strongly.

 Image